 In addition to all of the above, NordVPN includes built-in leak protection (VPN kill switch) and advanced privacy and security features like these:

-- Double-VPN servers to encrypt traffic over two different physical locations
+- Double-VPN servers that encrypt traffic over two different physical locations.

 Two audits by PriceWaterhouseCoopers AG have confirmed that the NordVPN infrastructure is secure and that the service keeps no records of your online activities.